-The state of Bosnia and Herzegovina consists of two entities: Federation of Bosnia and Herzegovina and the Republika Srpska.
-Brčko District of Bosnia and Herzegovina has a special status.
-The current constitutional and legal arrangement of Bosnia and Herzegovina was determined by the General Framework Agreement for Peace in Bosnia and Herzegovina, initialed in Dayton (USA) on 21 November 1995, and signed in Paris (France) on 14 December 1995.
+The state of Bosnia and Herzegovina consists of two entities: the Federation of Bosnia and Herzegovina and the Republika Srpska.
+The Brčko District of Bosnia and Herzegovina has special status.
+The current constitutional and legal arrangement of Bosnia and Herzegovina was determined by the General Framework Agreement for Peace in Bosnia and Herzegovina, initialed in Dayton, Ohio on the 21st of November 1995, and signed in Paris (France) on the 14th of December 1995.

-It is located in South-Eastern Europe, in Western Balkans region.
-Its area size is 51.129 km² and population is 3,791,622 according to the 2013 population census.
-Power, at the state level of Bosnia and Herzegovina, is divided into:
+The state is located in South-Eastern Europe, in the region of the Western Balkans - its area size is 51.129 km² and its population is 3,791,622 (according to the 2013 population census).
+Power, at the state level of Bosnia and Herzegovina, is divided into the following branches:

 • legislative (Parliamentary Assembly of Bosnia and Herzegovina)